dyurovsky/cosub/README.md

 A command-line tool for creating external HITs on Amazon's Mechanical Turk.

+This version is forked from Long's original version.
+It includes a new function that writes to a remote directory when HITS are added so that iformation about all hits from one lab can be centralized.

 **Note: under rapid development; this document is incomplete**

 ## Philosophy